Icarus Bike Build

 Surprisingly there were no broken bones but it did take a month of rehab to get Kevin back to walking without crutches or a cane.
 He marked his progress by how close he was to getting back in the saddle (seat).
 The bike Kevin was riding that October morning would never recover from the incident so he began the 5 month process of acquiring his dream bike.
 It never occurred to him to give up cycling.
 It simply wasn't an option.

 Kevin contracted Icarus to build a custom frame, ordered 80th Anniversary Campagnolo carbon components and ENVE carbon wheels, stem, fork and handlebars and lined up a beautiful paint job.
 All to be put together by one of Atlanta's finest bike shops, Loose Nuts Cycles.
 Lucky for me, Kevin wanted someone to document the buildout of the bike and final beauty shots of his new baby.
-It wasn't a job I was going to miss.
+It wasn't something I was going to miss.

 Kevin was so excited about all the passion and hard work that went into his Icarus that he wanted to showcase it.
 He'd have the bike forever but he wanted to remember the people and the process and he also wanted final pieces that these talented craftsmen could show off.
 So I spent the day at Loose Nuts snapping photos of Chris, head mechanic and owner, putting together Kevin's bike.
 While I was doing that, two sometimes three other cameras were taking photos for the timelapse (below).
 Then a few days later, when the sky stopped pouring out rain, we did beauty shots.